Textile chemical — disperse dye

 European UnionBanned in cosmetics (Cosmetics Regulation Annex II).
 CLP Carc.
 2 (H351), Skin Sens.
 1 (H317).
 Not specifically restricted in textiles under REACH, but restricted under OEKO-TEX Standard 100 (voluntary certification).
 Regulatory

 United StatesNot restricted in textiles.
 FDA prohibits in cosmetics applied to the eye area.
 No federal textile dye regulation.
+California: listed under Proposition 65 as a carcinogen (effective 1990).
 Regulatory

 CanadaNot specifically restricted in textiles.
 Cosmetic Ingredient Hotlist restricts some dyes.
 Regulatory